-- SL-1 Public Facilities/Infrastructure Improvements - Neighborhood facilities, parks, recreational facilities, handicapped centers, senior centers, youth/childcare centers, homeless facilities, and street improvements should be ADA compliant and have improvements to sidewalks, solid waste disposal systems, flood drains, water/sewer lines, and fire house and equipment - SL-2 Public Services - Fund projects that provide supportive services to lowand moderate-income households as well as persons with special needs.
+SL-1 Public Facilities/Infrastructure Improvements - Neighborhood facilities, parks, recreational facilities, handicapped centers, senior centers, youth/childcare centers, homeless facilities, and street improvements should be ADA compliant and have improvements to sidewalks, solid waste disposal systems, flood drains, water/sewer lines, and fire house and equipment SL-2 Public Services - Fund projects that provide supportive services to low-and moderate-income households as well as persons with special needs.

+and moderate-income households as well as persons with special needs.
 Support efforts have been established by the Lackawanna County Housing Coalition, a significant catalyst for decent, safe, and affordable housing.

-- SL-3 Lead-Based Paint and Lead Hazard Control Program - the majority of the homes in Scranton were built prior to 1979, thus many homes have lead based paint. - SL-4 Demolition of Hazardous Structures - Demolition of vacant, condemned, dilapidated homes/buildings will lead to the reuse to homes in the immediate area or green space. - SL-5 Administration - Staff support for the CDBG, HOME, and ESG Programs for the City of Scranton. - SL-6 Public Safety - Public Safety is a high priority need for the City's neighborhoods.
+SL-3 Lead-Based Paint and Lead Hazard Control Program - the majority of the homes in Scranton were built prior to 1979, thus many homes have lead based paint.

+SL-4 Demolition of Hazardous Structures - Demolition of vacant, condemned, dilapidated homes/buildings will lead to the reuse to homes in the immediate area or green space.

+SL-5 Administration - Staff support for the CDBG, HOME, and ESG Programs for the City of Scranton.

+SL-6 Public Safety - Public Safety is a high priority need for the City's neighborhoods.
 Scranton has many abandoned and condemned properties that can lead to emergency demolition of a building for safety reasons.